Consensys/eth-alerts/README.md

     $ cd /vagrant/
     $ celery -A taskapp.celery worker --loglevel debug --workdir="$PWD/alerts" -c 1

-Now we have to declare the 'periodic tasks' executed by Celery.
-To achieve this we need to create a Django superuser and access the Admin web page.
-Once there, we can click on DJCELERY and then on Periodic tasks.
+Now declare the 'periodic tasks' executed by Celery.
+To achieve this please create a Django superuser and access the Admin web page.
+Once there, click on DJCELERY and then on Periodic tasks.

 Create a new object and provide the following values: